As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in

-Use the plane tracker to create a world effect, placing 3D objects in people's environments.
+Use the plane tracker to create a world effect in Spark AR Studio, placing 3D objects in people's environments.

 A plane tracker will find a horizontal surface in the real world, like a floor to table.
 Objects that are children of the plane tracker will then appear when the surface is detected.

-You can only add one plane tracker in a scene, but you can place multiple objects on the plane.
+You can only add one plane tracker to a scene, but you can make multiple objects respond to the plane tracker.

 Your Viewport should look like this:

 When you've selected the plane tracker in the Scene panel, you'll see its properties in the Inspector.

 Uncheck this box to stop the plane tracker and any children from being rendered in the scene.